 During Connect9 young people are matched to a community mentor, who will be their 'buddy' throughout the program.
 Community Mentors are local people who volunteer their time to assist young people at this critical time in their lives.
 Anyone interested in becoming a mentor will be assisted through an induction and be given ongoing advice and support during Connect9.

-Connect9 runs twice each year.
-During Term 2 (April to June) and during Term 3 (July to September).
-Training and Police Checks are necessary before mentors are accepted into the program.
+Connect9 runs twice each year during Term 2 (April to June) and Term 3 (July to September).
+Training, Police checks and Working with Children checks are necessary before mentors are accepted into the program.

 Connect9 is free of cost to participants but places are limited.